yacinecheikh/disk-replicator/README.md

 * MBR and GPT partition tables
 * ext4 and swap partitions

-I haven't found a way to make the cloned disk bootable (I just know it can be done because i succeeded once by pure coincidence)
+I haven't found a way to make the cloned disk bootable for MBR partitions yet the bootable GPT (extended partition tables) can be reproduced, but has not been tested from the script.

 ## Motivations